MarkMa512/rabbitmq-crl-example/README.md

 ```

-The keys are to be located at:
+The keys are located at:
 ```
 cert-gen\root\ca\intermediate-client\issuing-client\private
 ```